PsychlytxTD/tim_data_science_website/content/psychology_landing/projects.md

 weight = 1  # Order that this section will appear.

-title = "Welcome to Effective Psychology" subtitle = "It's great that you've made here.
-Here are some difficulties I can help with..."
+title = "Welcome to Effective Psychology" subtitle = "Problems that can be helped."

 [content]
   # Page type to display.
 E.g. project.